core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If multicast notifications for an observed resource are protected using Group OSCORE as per {{sec-secured-notifications}}, it is ensured that those are securely bound to the phantom registration request that started the group observation of that resource.
 Furthermore, the following applies.

-* The original registration requests and related unicast (notification) responses MUST also be secured, including and especially the informative responses from the server.
+* The original registration requests and related unicast (notification) responses MUST also be protected, including and especially the informative responses from the server.
 An exception is the case discussed in {{deterministic-phantom-Request}}, where the informative response from the server is not protected.

   Protecting informative responses from the server prevents on-path active adversaries from altering the conveyed IP multicast address and serialized phantom registration request.

-* A re-registration request, possibly including the Multicast-Response-Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be secured.
+* A re-registration request, possibly including the Multicast-Response-Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be protected.

 ## Listen-To-Multicast-Responses Option  # {#sec-security-considerations-ltmr}

 The CoAP option Listen-To-Multicast-Responses defined in {{ltmr-option}} is of class U for OSCORE and Group OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.

 This allows the proxy adjacent to the origin server to access the option value conveyed in a ticket request (see {{intermediaries-e2e-security-processing}}), and to retrieve from it the transport-specific information about a phantom request.
-By doing so, the proxy becomes able to configure an observation of the target resource and to receive multicast notifications matching to the phantom request.
+By doing so, the proxy becomes able to configure an observation of the target resource and to receive multicast notifications that match the phantom request.

 Any proxy in the chain, as well as further possible intermediaries or on-path active adversaries, are thus able to remove the option or alter its content, before the ticket request reaches the proxy adjacent to the origin server.

 Removing the option would result in the proxy adjacent to the origin server to not configure the group observation, if that has not happened yet.
 In such a case, the proxy would not receive the corresponding multicast notifications to be forwarded back to the clients.

-Altering the option content would result in the proxy adjacent to the origin server to incorrectly configure a group observation (e.g., by indicating a wrong multicast IP address) hence preventing the correct reception of multicast notifications and their forwarding to the clients; or to configure bogus group observations that are currently not active on the origin server.
+Altering the option content would result in the proxy adjacent to the origin server to incorrectly configure a group observation (e.g., as based on a wrong multicast IP address) hence preventing the correct reception of multicast notifications and their forwarding to the clients; or to configure bogus group observations that are currently not active on the origin server.

-In order to prevent what is described above, the ticket requests conveying the Listen-To-Multicast-Responses Option can be additionally protected hop-by-hop.
-To this end, the client can further protect the ticket request by means of a secure communication association that it shares with the proxy, e.g., by using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or DTLS {{RFC9147}}.
+In order to prevent what is described above, the ticket requests conveying the Listen-To-Multicast-Responses Option can be additionally protected hop-by-hop, e.g., by using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or DTLS {{RFC9147}}.

 # IANA Considerations # {#iana}